scrawlbit/dreambit/README.md

 The goal is to create windows and menus to interact with the game project inside the Visual Studio, without the need of an external application.

 It uses the game loop to create a canvas (within a WPF window) and render it inside the Visual Studio with other windows to create game scenes.
-There's also support in the Solution Explorer with menus to add Fonts and Scenes to the content project.
+There's also support in the Solution Explorer with menus to add Fonts, Scenes and Scripts to the content project.
 It also iddentify the files added to the content project and automatic includes them to the pipeline.

 ### Overview
 ![Alt text](Examples/overview.png?raw=true "Overview")